 and certify that all PMF Program requirements were

 successfully completed.
 If favorably ERB certified, the agency may

 convert without further competition to a term or permanent

 position.
 This must be done within the allotted time frame allowed

-any additional guidelines you must follow for successful
+guidelines you must follow for successful

 certification.
 Please work closely with your agency to

 ensure all is completed on time.
 Fellows can only convert at the